unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 * bzz
 * ipfs

-Browsers supporting distributed content protocol should always prioritize distributed content to be displayed for domains that do not have `browser.preferred_protocol` record set to tranditional protocol.
+Browsers supporting distributed content protocol should always prioritize distributed content to be displayed for domains that do not have `browser.preferred_protocol` record set to traditional protocol.
 A domain can have a single content hash for each distributed protocol stored in `browser.dweb.<protocol>.hash`.
 Ex: `browser.dweb.bzz.hash` for Swarm's `bzz` protocol.

 If none of dweb hash records is set, a browser should fall back to DNS resolution that is set within `browser.dns.*` namespace.